 How Amen Clinics Can Help

 SPECT imaging (which stands for single-photon emission computerized tomography) is a special kind of photograph we take of the brain to help us better understand how it works and what is going on inside of it.
-SPECT can specifically children and adults with behavioral problems by:
+SPECT can specifically help children and adults with behavioral problems by: